renovatebot/renovate/docs/usage/noise-reduction.md

 There are multiple reasons why Renovate may need to "recreate" PRs after you merge another:

 1. Conflict with `package.json` (sometimes)
-1. Conflict with lock files (often)
+2. Conflict with lock files (often)
-1. If you have configured Renovate or GitHub that PRs must always be kept up-to-date with the base branch
+3. If you have configured Renovate or GitHub that PRs must always be kept up-to-date with the base branch

 Any of the above reasons can lead to a Renovate branch being considered "stale" and then Renovate needs to rebase it off the base branch before you can test and merge again, and Renovate won't do this until it's back in schedule.

 ### Selective scheduling

 Don't think that you need to apply blanket rules to scheduling.
-Remember that Renovate's configuration is highly flexible so you can configure `automerge` anywhere from globally (entire repo) right down to a package/upgrade type level.
+Remember that Renovate's configuration is highly flexible, so you can configure `automerge` anywhere from globally (entire repo) right down to a package/upgrade type level.
 You could even configure a nonsensical rule like: "patch updates of `jquery` are for Mondays only".

 Remember our example of grouping all `eslint` packages?